Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 Next Time:
 - Wednesday the 26th of April
-W

 ## Logbook 27/4 (Scribe Hedam)
 What we did since last time:
 - GUI changes
 - Disable AA on pan or zoom
 - Bugfixes
 - Added more cartographic elements
-- Preperation for Dijkstra/A* implementation next week
+- Preperation for Dijkstra/A* implementation next wee

 What we will do until next time:
 - Graph preperation for GUI